 - The acoustics of the classroom affects performance.
 If it’s hard to hear each other it makes direct instruction impossible as well as any whole-class discussion.
 This includes noise coming from outside the classroom

-If the teacher do not have their own classroom, he may need to work with the administration or the teachers in whose classroom he teaches to deal with some of these issues.
+If the teacher does not have their own classroom, he may need to work with the administration or the teachers in whose classroom he teaches to deal with some of these issues.

 Dealing with Seating Arrangements

-There are essential four seating arrangements in a classroom
+There are essentially four seating arrangements in a classroom

 - Full circle